sweirich/lambda-n-ways/README.md

 History: The repo was inspired by and initially derived from Lennart Augustsson's unpublished draft paper "Lambda-calculus Cooked Four Ways" and was originally forked from https://github.com/steshaw/lennart-lambda.

+For an overview of the *n*-implementations available here, see [here](doc/Implementations.md).

+For a general overview of the project see the slides: [plclub-2021.pptx](plclub-2021.pptx).

 ## Compiling the library

-This library can be compiled using the stack tool, using resolver: https://www.stackage.org/lts-15.14 This pins the implementation to GHC version 8.8.3, which is the most recent implementation of GHC supported by the RepLib and Unbound libraries.
+This library can be compiled using the stack tool, using resolver: https://www.stackage.org/lts-15.14.
+This LTS pins the implementation to GHC version 8.8.3, which is the most recent implementation of GHC supported by the RepLib and Unbound libraries.
 More recent versions of GHC can be used for benchmarking if Unbound is removed from the test suite.

 The command: